Thompson Sampling and the Bernoulli Bandit

 from bayesianbandits import DirichletClassifier

-Additionally, we need to define functions that represent the action space and function(s) to compute reward.
-Because we consider an output of T a success and an output of F a failure, we’ll have our reward function return the value of the T column of our clf.classes_ array.
+Additionally, we need to define functions that represent the action space and function(s) to compute the reward.
+Because we consider an output of C a success and an output of N a failure, we’ll have our reward function return the value of the C column of our clf.classes_ array.
+The .classes_ won’t be initialized until the learner learns from the data at least once, but you can see the order of the classes in clf.alphas.keys()

 [3]: